 So which should you choose?
-Well, if you’re looking for a classic 70s rock sound (ala Van Halen) then go his signature MXR EVH Phase 90 pedal.
-For a similar rock sound, but with more control, I’d go for the TC Electronic Helix Phaser which gives you the same rock sound but is better for experimentation.
+Well, if you’re looking for a classic 70s rock sound (ala Van Halen) then go his signature MXR EVH Phase 90.
+For a similar rock sound, but with more control, I’d go for the TC Electronic Helix which gives you the same rock sound but is better for experimentation.

-Talking of experimentation, if that’s what you’re after then the front runners are the Empress Effects Phaser which gives you lots of scope to experiment.
-Equally the Walrus Audio Vanguard Dual Phaser gives you plenty of scope.
+Talking of experimentation, if that’s what you’re after, then the front runners are the Empress Effects which gives you lots of scope to experiment.
+Equally the Walrus Audio Vanguard gives you plenty of options.

 On a budget?
-Then the Behringer Vintage Phaser VP1 is the to go for – at the price it’s a steal.
+Then the Behringer Vintage VP1 is the to go for – at that price it’s a steal.